15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-Located in the Raval district, the Church of Sant Agusti is a hidden gem with a fascinating history.
+Located in the Raval neighborhood, the Church of Sant Agusti is a hidden gem with an intriguing history.

 Originally part of a convent founded in the 14th century, the church was rebuilt in the 18th century in a baroque style.